Can Dogs Eat Pistachios?

 What the Experts Say

 Dr. Jennifer Coates, DVM, advises caution when feeding nuts to dogs.
-She notes that while pistachios themselves aren’t poisonous, they can pose health risks due to their high fat content and the potential for mold contamination.
+She notes that while pistachios themselves aren’t poisonous, they can pose health risks due to their high-fat content and the potential for mold contamination.

 Potential Risks of Feeding Pistachios to Dogs